solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 ...
 ```
-  B. The response is unsuccessful and the client wants to find out how to authenticate to gain access:
+  B. The response is unsuccessful, and the client wants to find out how to authenticate to gain access:
 ```HTTP
 401 Unauthorized
 Link: </foo/bar/baz/x.acr>; rel="acl"